The Immaculate Conception requires an in-depth study of the Bible to understand. First let's address a common misconception:

 In order for the good pastor's logic to make sense in his defense of the virgin birth, there would also have to be a way to purify the vessel of Mary before Jesus was conceived.
 We Catholics believe the God prepared this place by freeing Mary of the burden of original sin.
 If she was conceived with original sin, then Jesus who is spotless would be at enmity with his mother at the moment of his conception.

 In the radio show, Pastor Adrian Rogers was comparing the purity of Jesus to the sin of Adam.
-I think that is very interesting.
-The early Christians did that and also compared Mary (the Mother of the living) to Eve (the Mother of the dead).
+The early Christians also compared Mary (the Mother of the living) to Eve (the Mother of the dead).
 Eve's cooperation with Satan led Adam to introduce death into the world.
 Mary's cooperation with God introduced Jesus and life to the world.
 Scripture tells us Eve was conceived without sin.
 The Church has always believed it is only fitting that the new Eve (Mary) should be born without sin also.

 If God had to make Mary clean of sin to make a pure vessel for Jesus, what prevents that from being necessary for the generations before her also?